aptalca/docker-amazon-echo-ha-bridge/README.md

 **NEW:**
 You can now access the WebUI at http://SERVERIP:SERVERPORT/configurator.html
 It is much much easier to manage connected devices that way

+## Changelog:
+2015-08-17 - Updated jar to latest version 0.2.1 - The bridge now runs as user nobody instead of root 2015-07-17 - Updated jar to latest version 0.2.0